 Streaming Providers for Cutting Cable

-You don't need to decide which streaming providers you'll want to subscribe to right away.
-You can start with all the free TV shows on Hulu.
-They'll ask you to subscribe to Hulu+, but you can use the free version forever.
-We've been streaming free programs on Hulu for five years!
+You don’t need to decide which streaming providers you’ll want to subscribe to right away.
+You can start with all the TV shows on Hulu.
+They’ll ask you to subscribe to Hulu+, because the free version is no longer available.
+It’s definitely still worth it!
+We’ve been streaming programs on Hulu for seven years!

 If you’re looking for a provider with less limits, check out Netflix and Vudu.
 The best part is that every streaming service is super affordable and there are no contracts.
 If you don’t like it, you can just cancel!

 In addition, there are a few optional items to maximize your entertainment experience:

 What is a Streaming Media Player?